rchatt6/cs426-Final-Project/README.md

   - Player character (idle, walk, run, jump, shooting) (Rahul)
   - Zombie character (idle, zombie walk, zombie swing attack) (Aakash)
   - Player Bot (idle, walk, run, jump) (Allen)

+## UI
+  - Created a new health, armor and stamina bar with icons to indicate which parts are for what.
+  - Added a lerping speed so that there's a delay when the player takes damage instead of having the damage show up on the bars instantly.
+It looks cooler, many popular games have this implementation, and it doesn't make the UI look clunky.
+  - The colors for each survival bar gets darker when the bars are running low.
+For example, health bar is bright red at 100 health, but will become a darker red at 20 health.
+Good to have an indicator for when bars are running low.
+  - Added a green-yellow background color for all the bars to make it look nicer and not blend in with the background so the player can see them easily.